-If you’ve applied for LTD benefits and your application has been rejected, you can appeal the decision.
+You may file an appeal if the insurance company rejects your initial application for LTD benefits.
 Start the process as soon as possible by requesting a review from the insurance company that issued the initial decision.
 You will need to provide evidence to support your claim and will likely have to attend an appeal hearing.
 Your lawyer can help you through the appeals process and protect your rights.

 Hire a Lawyer

-It may be in your best interest to hire a lawyer to help you transition from short term to long term disability.
-Having an experienced legal professional on your side can help ensure that your case is handled correctly and increase the chances that you are granted the benefits you are entitled to.
-A long term disability lawyer can also advise you on the best course of action and help you build your case, so it can be beneficial to seek legal representation when dealing with disability cases.
+It may be in your best interest to hire a lawyer to help you transition from short-term to long-term disability.
+A legal professional with years of experience knows how to handle your case correctly.
+Also, it increases the chances that you receive the benefits you deserve.
+A long-term disability lawyer can also advise you on the best course of action and help you build your case, so it can be beneficial to seek legal representation when dealing with disability cases.